The 9 Most Useful Google Chrome Shortcuts You'll Ever Need

-We live in a time of smartphones, tablets, and other mobile devices, all of which have changed the way we access and browse the web.
+Smartphones, tablets, and other mobile devices have dramatically changed the way we access and browse the web.

-In fact, We Are Social and Hootsuite’s Digital in 2019 report shows that the average amount of Internet time that happens on mobile devices has grown steadily over the last few years, from 26% in 2014 to 48% in 2019.
+The latest numbers from Statcounter show that the percentage of web browsing activity on mobile devices exceeds desktop by a margin that keeps growing.

-This, however, doesn’t mean that desktop computers and their traditional keyboard and mouse setup are now obsolete – far from it, in fact.
+This doesn’t mean that desktop computers and their traditional keyboard and mouse setup are now obsolete, though – far from it, in fact.

 The desktop-based web experience is very much alive and is most ideal for heavy browsing and researching.

+Not to mention, it continues to be the de facto platform for getting serious work done even as high-end mobile phones and tablets now pack as much power under the hood as desktop computers.

-And when it comes to desktop-based Internet browsers, Google Chrome is, hands down, the most popular browser by a mile, commanding a market share of 70%.
+And when it comes to desktop-based Internet browsers, Google Chrome is the most popular browser by a mile, commanding a market share of 64%.

-By comparison, the next most popular browser, Firefox, only accounts for 9.78% of the market.
+By comparison, the next most popular browser, Safari, accounts for just 19% of the market.

-To get the most out of your Google Chrome experience, here’s a list of the most useful Chrome shortcuts that will boost your productivity when browsing the Internet.
+Here’s a list of the most useful Chrome shortcuts that will boost your productivity when browsing the Internet and help you maximize your Google Chrome experience.

 1. Go Incognito Mode